opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 You may recover your blocked email within 1 month if you email SPEAR (spear@tech.gov.sg) and attach the mail hygiene notification.

+## Webhooks

+### What are webhooks, and why are they useful?

+Webhooks are a standard means for applications like FormSG to send real-time data to other applications and servers.
+As of May 2020, webhooks can be used by agencies to securely integrate form data collection into the rest of their existing IT workflows.
+Webhooks are only available on *Storage mode*.

+Webhooks are useful for agencies who wish to have FormSG response data sent directly to existing IT systems.
+This removes the need for a human user to periodically export form response data from FormSG, then upload it to an internally-used application.

+Important note: While webhooks are already being securely used for critical and high-volume applications like TemperatureSG, this feature is still in beta, meaning users should expect bugs as we work on smoothing out the rough edges. **If you are unable to accept this risk in the early access phase, please do not use this feature until its mainstream release.**

+### Who should use webhooks?

+Because of the IT expertise and ongoing support needed to maintain webhooks, webhooks are worth considering if your agency
+- expects to receive a high volume of responses
+- wishes to process form response data downstream, either on an internal application or through custom code (e.g. sorting responses, and channeling them to specific officers for case management)
+- has IT expertise capable of using our software development kit to prepare an endpoint for receiving response data

+Webhooks are not necessary or beneficial in most form use cases, where officers are following up over email or Excel spreadsheet, since FormSG already outputs responses in those formats.

 ## Data Collation Tool

 ### Where do I access the Data Collation Tool?
 I can't find it.